Shoshana Damari: Awards and recognition

-In 1988, Damari was awarded the Israel Prize for Hebrew song. and an ACUM lifetime achievement award in 1995.
+In 1988 Damari was awarded the Israel Prize for Hebrew song.
+She also received an ACUM lifetime achievement award in 1995.

+As part of the 60th celebration of the State of Israel in 2008, Damari was chosen as the "singer of the 60th", the most beloved singer in the country's 60 years, in a vote conducted by Channel 1 and Reshet Gimel.

 On March 31, 2013, Google celebrated her 90th birthday with a Google Doodle.